skyfox69/jsapi/README.md

 The one and only positional argument of the `api_parameter` directive specifies the mandatory name of the reusable parameter.

-Reusable parameters can be referred by name as
+A parameter defined by `api_parameter` can be referred as below.

 ```ruby
 api_operation do
   parameter ref: 'request_id'
 end
 ```

-or

 ```ruby
 api_operation do